Strength By Fitness

 29 nutrients across 24 food products.

 However, this is not how the majority of humanity eats.
-As such the environmental aspect is a real threat and impossibly unsustainable on a scale that harms all human life and all animal and wild plant life on our planet.
+As such, the environmental aspect is as much of a real threat to people’s health as the poor nutritional content of most individuals’ food habits, add to that, that our animal-based food industry and food habits are impossibly unsustainable on a scale that harms all human life and all animal and wild plant life on our planet.

 In this comparison between plant-based foods and animal-based foods, processed and whole foods alike, 29 nutrients across 24 food products were considered.